the-rdk/the-rdk.github.io/content/article/human_forever.md

 ### Page 79

-The ideal woman became a goddess of the sort defned by the maxim that “anything boys can do girls can do better,” while the ideal man became a god for whom “power” was not an end in itself but, as Henry Kissinger called it, “the ultimate aphrodisiac."
+The ideal woman became a goddess of the sort defined by the maxim that “anything boys can do girls can do better,” while the ideal man became a god for whom “power” was not an end in itself but, as Henry Kissinger called it, “the ultimate aphrodisiac."

 ### Page 82